 Tahitian Village and ColoVista, or along Alum Creek Road and other back roads, the remains of devastated lives are glimpsed between dead trees.
 Shadows of homes – crumbled tin roofs, lonely chimneys and sometimes part of a wall lurk between black trees.
 Burned cars – still in the garage – scorched lawn furniture, melted fences sit outside the shell of the houses.
 Closer, the remnants of life – shards of pottery, plates, candle sticks – all left behind in the rush to leave.
 The lucky ones had time to grab family photos, mementos and, perhaps, a few clothes.

 The stories are endless, the same and, yet, varied.
 Everyone knows multiple people who were impacted.
 At the school, 58 kids are now homeless, as are six teachers.
 Three families at the rehearsal dinner lost their homes.
 In one case, their house had been home for 29 years to a thriving family.
-In another, it was the first home of a newly married couple.
-They moved in two weeks before the fire.
-Some had time to gather belongings.
-Others barely got out with trees burning behind them.

 The fire was capricious.
 A burned house sat next to an unscathed one.
 A house was turned to rubble but a pristine garage remained.